-We offer evaluation and treatment of vestibular (inner ear) impairments.
-The vestibular system includes the parts of the inner ear and the brain that help control balance and eye movements.
-If disease or injury damages the inner ear or the brain, vestibular disorders can result.
+If disease or injury damages your inner ear or brain, you may have a vestibular disorders.
+The vestibular system includes the parts of the inner ear and brain that help control balance and eye movements.
 The most common symptoms of vestibular disorders are:

 Vertigo (spinning sensation)